 Introduction

 Emerging infectious diseases (EIDs) represent a growing challenge for biodiversity conservation (Daszak et al., 2000; Deem et al., 2001).
 During the last decades, rapidly spreading diseases are suspected to have wreaked havoc worldwide among amphibians and reptiles (Daszak et al., 2000).
 In tortoises, Testidinid herpesviruses (TeHV) and Mycoplasma spp. are two dangerous pathogens for wild populations (Origgi, 2012; Marenzoni et al., 2018).
-Both are highly contagious and are involved in the Upper Respiratory Tract Disease Syndromes (URTD); they can provoke high morbidity and mortality (Brown et al., 1994; Goessling et al., 2019).
+Both are highly contagious and are involved in the Upper Respiratory Tract Disease Syndromes (URTD); infection with these pathogens can provoke illness entailing high morbidity and mortality (Brown et al., 1994; Goessling et al., 2019).
 For example, in the 80’s, mycoplasma epizooties were responsible of multiple collapses of desert tortoise populations in North America (Jacobson et al., 1991; Brown et al., 1994).
 Currently, several tortoise species such as Gopher tortoise (Gopherus agassizii), or captive spur-thighed tortoise (Testudo graeca) are impacted by URTD (Marschang and Schneider, 2007; Weitzman et al. 2017).
-Monitoring the health status of free-ranging chelonians, with a focus on URTD, is thus a conservation priority.
+Monitoring the health status of free-ranging chelonians, with a focus on two major agents causing URTD, is thus a conservation priority.

 On the other hand, global trade of reptiles is flourishing; tens of thousands of individuals from an increasing number of species are displaced among continents under minimal (or non-existent for illegal trade) sanitary monitoring (Auliya et al., 2016).
 The resulting flows of individuals open major routes for the expansion of EIDs (DiGeronimo et al., 2019).
 Pet tortoises host both TeHV and Mycoplasma spp.
 (Martínez-Silvestre et al., 1999; Sandmeier et al., 2009; Lecis et al., 2011; Salinas et al., 2011; Origgi, 2012).
-The primary route of transmission of Herpesvirus and mycoplasma is believed to be horizontal via contact between individuals (DiGeronimo et al., 2019).
+The primary route of transmission of herpesvirus and mycoplasma is believed to be horizontal via contact between individuals (DiGeronimo et al., 2019).
 Interspecific transmission has been demonstrated (Origgi et al., 2004; Soares et al., 2004; Salinas et al., 2011).
 Tortoise species are often mixed up in cages or enclosures.
 Overall, very high prevalence of infection in captivity is expected (Kolesnik et al., 2017).
 Unfortunately, captive individuals are frequently released into the wild, intentionally or accidentally, they can settle in novel habitats while carrying pathogens that may threaten native populations of tortoises (Sandmeier et al., 2009; Jacobson et al. 2014; Whitfield et al., 2018).
 This process opens highways for pathogens.
 The scarcity of investigations in natural populations, except in USA, means that possible role of pet tortoises as agents of contamination is not quantified in Europe, as in most parts of the world (Jacobson and Berry, 2012; Kane et al., 2017; Orton et al., 2020).